roleypoly/roleypoly/docs/infrastructure.md

   - All data is permanent (maybe doubly persisted to Firestore)

 - Guilds
-  - Cache of Discord guild data
+  - Cache of Discord guild + guild member data
   - All data subject to a 5 minute TTL

 ### App UI